-Present-Mr. Innes (Chairman), Mr. Lowes, Mr. Kennerley, Mr. Wright, Mr. Butler.
+Present-Mr. INNES (Chairman), Mr. LOWES, Mr. KENNERLEY, Mr. WRIGHT, Mr. BUTLER.

-- 1. The Minutes of the last meeting were read and confirmed. - 2.
-The subject was discussed by the Commissioners. - 3.
-Resolved, That the Executive Government be requested to furnish the Commission with the Regulations under which Distillation is allowed in the adjoining Colonies.
+2. The subject was discussed by the Commissioners.

+3. Resolved, That the Executive Government be requested to furnish the Commission with the Regulations under which Distillation is allowed in the adjoining Colonies.